magnussimonsen/Luna5/README.md

-# Download of first release is now available 🎉🥳✨
+# Download of pre-release is now available

-The first prototype build is now available for download.
-This early version includes only text editor and Python cells functionality and is only intended to get feedback on bugs and usability issues.
+This early pre-release version includes only text editor and Python cells functionality and is only intended to get feedback on bugs and usability issues.
 Please note: this build may be unstable, and the .luna5 file format is subject to change in future releases.

 Please report any bugs or issues to **lunastemnotebook@gmail.com**